cis1912/website/content/syllabus/index.md

 * 40% Final Project
 * 10% Participation

-Homework publishDate: 2020-12-01

-assignments will consist of medium-size projects that lead students through the implementation and application of concepts and tools discussed in lectures, and will be graded on correctness and completeness.
+Homework assignments will consist of medium-size projects that lead students through the implementation and application of concepts and tools discussed in lectures, and will be graded on correctness and completeness.
 An open-ended final project will give students the chance to showcase an interesting project using tools discussed in the course.